anataliocs/Infura-NFT-Dashboard/README.md

 Then login locally using the canned login: admin/admin

+## Connect with the Author

+I'm Chris Anatalio and I'm a Platform Advocate at ConsenSys supporting Infura.

+TG: @anataliocs
+Discord: Chris Anatalio | Infura#3855
+Twitter: @canatalio

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: